 starting annual vines

-This topic contains 0 replies, has 1 voice, and was last updated by Anonymous 10 years ago.
+- This topic has 0 replies, 1 voice, and was last updated 10 years, 11 months ago by Anonymous.

 Although Morninglories try to take over in my garden every summer, this year I’ve purchased a number of fabulous looking packets of seeds, to try to win the vine war.
 However, I did so last year as well, and nary an interesting annual vine, aside from the miserable morninglory, survived, or even grew.
 I started most of them inside, following the fairly tedious directions, and total failure ensued.
 After trying to grow several varieties of Passionflower, I asked a nursery owner about this, and he said " Oh. very difficult to start from seed, we use cuttings".